Elizabeth Prelogar

-Elizabeth Barchas Prelogar (born 1980; née Elizabeth Margaret Barchas) is an American lawyer who has served as solicitor general of the United States since October 2021.
-She served as acting solicitor general from January 20, 2021, at the start of the Biden administration, until President Joe Biden sent her nomination to the U.S. Senate on August 11, 2021, when she was prevented from serving while the nomination was before the Senate as a result of the terms of the Federal Vacancies Reform Act of 1998.
+Elizabeth Barchas Prelogar (born March 7, 1980; née Elizabeth Margaret Barchas) is an American lawyer who served as solicitor general of the United States from 2021 to 2025.
+Before that, she served as acting solicitor general from January 20, 2021, at the start of the Biden administration, until President Joe Biden sent her nomination to the U.S. Senate on August 11, 2021.

 Early life and education

+Prelogar was born on March 7, 1980, as the youngest of four children to Jeanne Barchas (née Bullock) and Rudolf Barchas and was raised in Boise, Idaho.
+She has two older brothers and one older sister.
+Her father was a lawyer and her mother was a special education teacher.

-Prelogar was born in 1980 and was raised in Boise, Idaho.
-She graduated from Boise High School in 1998.
+Prelogar graduated from Boise High School in 1998.
 After first taking college courses at Boise State University at the age of 12, she attended Emory University, where she double majored in English and Russian and was a Fulbright Scholar.
-She graduated from Emory in 2002 with a Bachelor of Arts, summa cum laude.

-From 2002 to 2003, Prelogar studied creative writing at the University of St Andrews, receiving a Master of Letters with distinction.
+She graduated in 2002 with a B.A., summa cum laude.
+During 2002 and 2003, Prelogar studied creative writing at the University of St Andrews as a Robert T. Jones Scholar, receiving an M.Litt. with distinction.
 She then attended Harvard Law School, where she was an articles editor for the Harvard Law Review and a finalist in the Ames Moot Court Competition.
-She graduated in 2008 with a Juris Doctor degree from Harvard in 2008.
+She was a member of the first Harvard team to win the American Bar Association's National Appellate Advocacy Tournament, the largest and most competitive moot court tournament in the nation.
+Prelogar graduated in 2008 with a J.D., magna cum laude.

-She is fluent in Russian.
+Prelogar is fluent in Russian.
 While at Harvard, she won an Overseas Press Club scholarship to study Russian media and censorship.

 Career

+Early legal career

-After law school, Prelogar spent three years as a law clerk—first for judge Merrick Garland of the U.S. Court of Appeals for the District of Columbia Circuit from 2008 to 2009, then for U.S. Supreme Court justice Ruth Bader Ginsburg from 2009 to 2010, and then for Supreme Court justice Elena Kagan from 2010 to 2011.
-She then entered private practice as an associate at Hogan Lovells.
+After graduating from law school, Prelogar spent three years as a law clerk.
+She first clerked for Judge Merrick Garland of the U.S. Court of Appeals for the District of Columbia Circuit from 2008 to 2009, then for U.S. Supreme Court Justice Ruth Bader Ginsburg from 2009 to 2010, and then finally for Supreme Court Justice Elena Kagan from 2010 to 2011.
+She then entered private practice as an associate at Hogan Lovells in Washington, D.C.
 She taught a course at Harvard Law School on Supreme Court and appellate advocacy.
+She also performed in a mock trial with Brett Kavanaugh and Ketanji Brown Jackson in 2016 prior to their appointments to the Supreme Court.

-From 2014 to 2019, Prelogar was an assistant to the solicitor general.
-She was briefly detailed to the Special Counsel investigation into Russian interference in the 2016 United States presidential election.
-In 2020, she joined Cooley LLP as a partner.
-She was named principal deputy solicitor general by President Joe Biden in January 2021 and served as Acting Solicitor General.
-On August 10, 2021, President Biden nominated Prelogar to the office of Solicitor General.
-Her nomination was sent to the Senate that same day.
-Her nomination was referred to the Senate Judiciary Committee, which approved it by a vote of 13–9.
+From 2014 to 2019, Prelogar was an assistant to the U.S. solicitor general.
+She was briefly detailed to the Mueller special counsel investigation into Russian interference in the 2016 United States presidential election.
+In 2020, she joined the Washington, D.C., office of Cooley LLP as a partner.
+She was named principal deputy solicitor general by President Joe Biden in January 2021 and served as acting solicitor general.